 I recently conducted a little experiment and emailed 10 properties with the same question….”how much are your 2 bedroom apartments?”
 Here are the responses I received….

 4 properties responded simply with their price.
 That’s it!
 No introduction to their community, no offer for a tour, nothing!

 3 properties responded with a good response-introduction to their community, photos, invitation for a tour, etc.

 3 didn’t respond at all!

 So that means 70% of the properties I contacted pretty much let me walk away.
 Here I was, for all they know, a perfect prospect.
 I’m already interested in the property because I took the first step to contact them.
-The rest was in their hands and they blew it!
+The rest was in their hands to sell me and start a tenant screening background check and they blew it!

 I don’t want you to blow it!
 Here are a few tips to follow when responding to email leads.
 Follow these with EVERY SINGLE lead you get and I guarantee you’ll see an increase in your leasing!

 1. Have a general response already prepared that you send to every prospect.
 The response should be informative, descriptive, inviting and most of all, grammatically correct!
 And don’t forget to use spell check!
 Make the prospect feel as if you’re genuinely happy that they’ve contacted you and you’re excited to help them find their new home.
 This is a great place to highlight specials, however, if you have a community on the high side for rent, I don’t recommend including it right up front unless a prospect specifically asks.
 Let them fall in love with your community before they see the price so that they can appreciate everything they’re getting.